thlorenz/v8-perf/data-types.md

 - most objects in heap are 4-byte aligned
 - according to spec all numbers in JS are 64-bit floating doubles
 - V8 passes around 32-bit numbers to represent all values for improved efficiency
-- bottom bit reserved as tag to signify if value is a SMI (small integer) or a pointer to an object
+- bottom bit reserved as tag to signify if value is a Smi (small integer) or a pointer to an object

 [watch](https://youtu.be/UJPdhx5zTaw?t=10m05ss) | [slide](http://v8-io12.appspot.com/index.html#35)